 Word on the Street – WLOY helped to found, and funded the first year of operations for a new homeless newspaper in Baltimore.
 Sales of the paper go directly to the homeless and recently homeless vendors and the entire staff are volunteers.
 Since 3/12 – quarterly.

 The President’s Cup Citywide High School Baseball Tournament.
-WLOY was host station, providing on air live coverage, play-by-play, recording, DJ and PA services, and game archives for this inaugural event.
+WLOY was host station, providing on air live coverage, play-by-play, recording, DJ and PA services, and game archives for this public/private school event.
+The event was converted to a single All-Star game in 2014, held at Oriole Park at Camden Yards.
+WLOY continues to provide live play-by-play and archives of the event.
 Since 2011 – annual.